RedHatWorkshops/FIS-Demo-Workshop-Yasumi/Implementation/README.md

 ---

-* Then modify the following file:
+* Then modify the following file in the Implementation Directory:

 **configureCDK.sh**